-Key to IMCO strategy is to consistently explore new ways to differentiate the team from competitors.
+Key to IMCO strategy is to consistently

+explore new ways to differentiate the team from competitors.
 Constructing IMCO's first hydrogen production facility and multiple high-capacity battery storage facilities has significantly advanced this strategy, building our team's expertise and experience with these alternative energy scopes. - CEO Tyler Kimberley

-HEMINGWAY ENERGY STORAGE
+ENERGY STORAGE PROJECT

-The Hemingway team completed the original battery storage contract for this location, which included substantial site and concrete work and the installation of 520 batteries, each weighing 20,000 pounds!
+The Energy Storage project team completed the original battery storage contract for this location, which included substantial site and concrete work and the installation of 520 batteries, each weighing 20,000 pounds!
 These batteries are used to store excess power at the dam facility for use during high-demands.